odfalik/dataset-search/README.md

 ## Usage

-To start the FastAPI server locally, simply run:
+To start the FastAPI server locally, copy the `.env.example` file to `.env` and fill in the required environment variables.

+And then simply run:

 ```sh
 just serve